Free Kitchen Hacks eBook

 Before draining your pasta, use a Pyrex measuring cup or any other heat-safe cup with a handle to carefully extract some of the water the pasta cooked in.

-A small amount of this starchy water will be used to add back to the pesto pasta.
-It will actually loosen the pesto sauce to help to get the desired consistency.
+A small amount of this starchy water will be used to add back to the pesto pasta to loosen the pesto sauce and help to get the desired consistency.

 While technically you can melt burrata, I don’t recommend it.
 It looses it’s distinct creamy texture in the center and ends up watery.
 It’s best to break it open and serve it on top of your dish.